- Search The Registry

 Michael S. Harper

 *The birth of Michael S. Harper in 1938 is celebrated on this date.
-He is an African American poet and educator.
+He was a Black poet and educator.

 From Brooklyn, New York, he was the son of Walter Warren Harper, a postal worker, and Katherine Johnson Harper, a medical stenographer.
 In 1951, Harper’s family moved to a predominantly white Los Angeles neighborhood.
 It was in this racially tense environment that was traumatic enough to "make" him a poet.
 Also, his family’s extensive record collection affected Harper's poetry.
 Encouraged to pursue medicine, Harper became only a marginal student and graduated from Dorsey High School.